Ryan-Wheeler11/RyanCheatSheet/CheatSheetFinal.md

 - Must match the ForeignKey on the other model.
 Example: tasks = db.relationship("Task", back_populates="assignee")

-back_populates
+back_populates: links ATTRIBUTES in PYTHON - ORM thing ORM = maps Python classes/objects to DB tables/rows so you can use user.name instead of writing raw SQL

-- back_populates is used inside your model classes, specifically inside each db.relationship() call, to connect two sides of a relationship (see below)
+- back_populates used inside db.relationship() call, to connect two sides of a relationship allowing you to do user.name or user.email instead of writing raw SQL (see below)
 ONE TO MANY: One child and One parent.
 The parent is the model that has one, and the child is the model that has many.
 CHILD IS ALWAYS THE MODEL WITH THE FOREIGN KEY (SEE BELOW)
 MANY TO MANY: no child no parents they are equals